How to Upgrade Motherboard and CPU without Reinstalling Windows

 1. Click Start > Settings >Update & security, then click Activation in the left panel.

-2. Click Add an account in the right panel and signin with your Microsoft account.
+2. Click Add an Account in the right panel and sign-in with your Microsoft account.

-Step : modify Registry and change motherboard
+Step : modify the Registry and change the motherboard.

 1. Press “Windows + R” keys to open the Run dialog box, type “regedit” and then press Enter.